LucasAmos/lucasamos.dev-next/posts/eventbridge.md

 ## What else can I use EventBridge for?

 In this example we've set up a rule that matches an event that originates from an AWS service.
-We've triggerred a Function to record the event in a DynamoDB table when a Python3.8 Lambda Function is created.
+We've triggered a Function to record the event in a DynamoDB table when a Python3.8 Lambda Function is created.
 However EventBridge can also connect to third party services such as Zendesk, Datadog, or Pagerduty.